adizanni/floor3d-card/README.md

       shadow: <'no', if you do not want this light to case a shadow.
 This is to cope with the limit of max lights casting shadow in a model>
       vertical_alignment: <'top', 'middle', 'bottom', when you activate shadows it allows to avoid that the lamp itself block the light>
       light_target: when this parameter is filled, the light becomes a spotlight, you need to put here the object_id of the target of the spot
       light_direction: when this parameter is filled, the light becomes a spotlight, you put here the direction vector of the spotlight.
-It can only be changed in the code editor. in the format x: xxx, y: yyy, z: zzz
+It can only be changed in the code editor. in the format x: xxx, y: yyy, z: zzz.
+See coordinate explanation above
 ```

 light_name is the name of the light object that will be created in the model to do the actual illumination.